Universum GANs: Improving GANs through contradictions: Introduction

 In this paper, we consider the scenario where \textit{no additional unlabeled samples are available}.
-The goal is to provide improved discriminator generalization by \textit{only} leveraging the additional information in the GAN generated data while also ensuring the quality of the generated data.
-While Feature Matching (FM) GAN~\cite{salimans2016improved} or Complimentary-GAN (C-GAN) \cite{dai2017good} that leverages generated data can also be used.
-We demonstrate how our proposed approach yields improved generalization while additionally safeguarding against mode collapse (compared to FM), and generating better real-like synthetic data (compared to C-GAN).
-Our main idea pivots around evolving the discriminator network's learning paradigm from universum~\cite{vapnik06} to semi-supervised~\cite{chapelle2009semi} during different phases of the GAN game.
-To build this evolving framework we address a few gaps in the current approaches.
-The main contributions of this paper are the following, \begin{enumerate}[nosep] \item We modify the traditional semi-supervised GAN game and introduce the notion of universum learning for the discriminator in the GAN game in Section~\ref{sec_UGAN} .
-We refer to the generalized version of this approach as Universum GAN (U-GAN) and provide theoretical analysis for its consistency.
-We also formalize this approach for Hinge loss in \eqref{eq_ugan_hinge}. \item We derive a unified loss through which we can evolve discriminator network's universum hinge loss to semi-supervised hinge loss (see Section~\ref{sec:unified_loss}). \item We justify evolving the discriminator loss with supporting pedagogical examples and introduce the new Evolving GAN algorithm in Section \ref{sec_Egan}. \item Finally, we empirically demonstrate the effectiveness of the proposed approach. \end{enumerate}
+We demonstrate how our proposed approach leverages only the GAN-generated data to improve generalization while safeguarding against mode collapse compared to Feature Matching FM-GAN~\cite{salimans2016improved}, and generating more realistic synthetic data compared to Complimentary-GAN (C-GAN) \cite{dai2017good}.
+Our main idea pivots around training the discriminator under the universum learning setting~\cite{vapnik06,dhar2019}.
+Also evolving the discriminator loss from a universum to semi-supervised setting can yield further gains in discriminator generalization.
+The main contributions of this paper are, \begin{enumerate}[nosep,leftmargin=*] \item We propose to train the discriminator under universum setting (in Section \ref{sec_UGAN}) rather than semi-supervised settings \cite{salimans2016improved,dai2017good}, and propose a generic universum GAN (U-GAN) game in eq. \eqref{eq_gan_play1}, \eqref{eq_gan_play2}.
+We provide the theoretical analysis of U-GAN's consistency and exemplify it for multiclass Hinge loss in \eqref{eq_ugan_hinge}. \item Next, we motivate evolving the discriminator loss from universum to semi-supervised setting to propose the new Evolving GAN algorithm in Section~\ref{sec_Egan}.
+The proposed evolving mechanism further improves upon U-GAN's discriminator generalization.
+We also derive a unified loss which can evolve the discriminator loss seamlessly from universum to semi-supervised in Section~\ref{sec:unified_loss}. \item Finally, we empirically demonstrate the effectiveness of our proposed approach in Section~\ref{sec_results}. \end{enumerate}

+The paper is organized as follows.
+Section \ref{sec:preliminaries} provides preliminaries on the different learning settings and exemplifies C\&S hinge loss \cite{crammer02} under these settings.
+A unified loss to solve both universum and semi-supervised C\&S hinge is also provided.
+Section \ref{sec_UGAN} introduces the new Universum GAN game, and provides the theoretical analysis on its consistency.
+Section \ref{sec_Egan} motivates evolving the learning paradigm of the discriminator loss from universum $\rightarrow$ semi-supervised setting and proposes the new evolving GAN algorithm in Algorithm~\ref{algo:evolving_gan}.
+Section \ref{sec_results} provides the empirical results.
+Section \ref{sec_conc} provides the conclusions.